grblHAL/Plugin_embroidery/README.md

 #### Extensions:

 Plugin code can register handlers for thread trim and thread \(color\) changes.
-These can then be used to implement automatic operation.
+These can then be used for implementing automatic operation.

 #### Other options: